-All chassis on the system are subject.
-This can be specified for for the temperature history.
-The bb_id, on the SPARC M10-1/ M10-4, fixed to 0.
+-b bb_id Specifies only one BB-ID to display the log.
+This can be specified for the temperature history.
+The bb_id, on the SPARC M10-1/M10-4, fixed to 0.
 On the SPARC M10-4S, you can specify an integer from 0 to 15, and from 80 to 83 in case of crossbar box.

--b bb id Specifies only one BB-ID to display the log.
-This can be specified

-Displays the usage.
-Specifying this option with another option -h the console message log, panic message log, and IPL message log.
+-p ppar_id Specifies a single PPAR-ID to display.
+This can be specified for the console message log, panic message log, and IPL message log.
 Depending on the system configuration, you can specify an integer from 0 to 15 for ppar_id.